Petra, a tourist attraction

 the footsteps of Moses, explore beautiful Dead Sea coral reefs at Aqaba, marvel at stunning desert views at Wadi Rum, or take in mysterious Petra, "the Rose City of the Desert".

-Most visitors' first encounter with Jordan is the capital city of Amman, comparatively lackluster but populated by warm and friendly people.
-It's also a good jumping off point for wonders that await including nearby Roman ruins at Jarash.
+Most visitors' first encounter with Jordan is the capital city of Amman, comparatively lackluster but with a treasure of antiquities tucked neatly away in several Amman museums worth a visit.
+Amman also serves as a good jumping off point for archeology "in the wild" nearby including the Roman ruins at Jerash.

 Another not-to-be-missed tour includes an expedition to Wadi Rum where desert meets awe-inspiring jebels (mountains)